Thriller — A Cruel Picture August 26, 2019

 1 Hr., 44 Mins.

-subtitle suggests, is unrelentingly bleak and depressing.
-It’s among the most harrowing of exploitation movies I've seen.
-There's no discernible point to its misery.
+unrelentingly bleak and depressing.
+It’s among the most harrowing exploitation movies I've seen.
+There isn't any discernible point to its misery.
 The film, which has been statically written and directed by Bo Arne Vibenius, engenders no real emotional immediacy or tension.
 It’s a factory line of dour plot developments, blank-faced violence, and seamy sex scenes (interludes feature hardcore footage starring body doubles) attached to nothing substantial.
 It's a takedown of the senses that makes you want to rinse yourself off once the closing credits have begun to roll with a hose.

 The film stars Christina Lindberg, the pixie-ish glamour model, as Madeline, a 15-year-old girl living in rural Sweden.
 The movie, kicking off with a nasty prologue, begins just as she’s been sexually assaulted as a child — a traumatic experience which renders her mute — and starts again a little into her teen years.
 If Madeline experiences anything like happiness in her life, it happens off-screen.